The Panasonic S5 is everything I wanted in a camera from Panasonic.

 The truth about the photography market is that no one is making a bad camera.
 But bad decisions are surely made.
 And the Panasonic s5 is one of the best decisions the company ever made at the worst time.
 Released and announced during the pandemic, it’s a way to get people into their system pretty cheaply.
 However, I think if the Panasonic S5 were released ahead of the S1 and S1r, the system would have a ton more converts.
 The Panasonic S5 is seriously the first camera that’s made me consider the L mount with any seriousness.
 Not only is the camera the best thing currently in Panasonic’s lineup, but it’s probably the best L mount camera aside from the Leica SL2.
 With a 24MP full-frame sensor, great image quality, and good enough autofocus, I think photographers will really like it.

-Editor’s Note: This review has been updated on November 29th 2020.
+Editor’s Note: This review has been updated in January 2021

 Pros and Cons